Rolls-Royce C range engines

-The Rolls-Royce C range was a series of in-line 4, 6 and 8 cylinder diesel engines used in small railway locomotives, construction vehicles, marine and similar applications.
-They were manufactured by the Rolls-Royce Oil Engine Division headed by W. A. Robotham to 1963, initially at Derby and later at Shrewsbury, from the 1950s through to 1970s.
+The Rolls-Royce C range was a series of in-line 4, 6 and 8 cylinder diesel engines used in small locomotives, railcars, construction vehicles, and marine and similar applications.
+They were manufactured by the Rolls-Royce Oil Engine Division headed by William Arthur Robotham to 1963, initially at Derby and later at Shrewsbury, from the 1950s through to 1970s.

 Although officially termed the C range, they were best known for the most common C6SFL six-cylinder variant.
 Most had an output of around 200 bhp, with 233 bhp for the final models.
 Their construction was a conventional water-cooled vertical inline 6 four-stroke diesel engine of 12.17 litre.
 Most were supercharged by a Roots blower, but there were also variants with a turbocharger or naturally aspirated.

 A later addition to the range was the SF65C model.
 This was a lower-rated version of the C range 6-cylinder engine and shared many of the advantages of the range's component rationalisation.
 It was available in naturally aspirated or turbocharged variants, and both industrial and marine versions were available.

-Dimensions

 Construction

 The engine was constructed around a monobloc cylinder and crankcase casting.
 Unusually, this was available in either cast iron or aluminium alloy.
 The cylinders were replaceable wet liners, with pumped water cooling.
 Valves were single OHV exhaust and inlet valves.
 Seven bearings with cross-bolted caps supported the nitrided crankshaft.
 The fuel injection system was direct, into a toroidal combustion chamber within the aluminium pistons.
 Supercharging was by a Roots blower driven at twice crankshaft speed, for a boost pressure of 8 psi.

 An unusual feature was the ability to build the engines with the flywheel and output drive arranged at either end.
 The supercharger, fuel injection pump, and other auxiliaries also changed sides.
 Although the crankshaft always rotated the same way within the block, this was the equivalent of offering left and right-handed rotation engines (the C6SFR variant).

 For a diesel at its introduction date of 1951, the engine operated at relatively high speed, up to 1,800 rpm.
 This was assisted by a viscous torsion damper at the opposite end to the flywheel.
 High rotational speed made the engine an attractive choice in the developing market for small diesel-hydraulic locomotives.